Introduction

 Step 4 – Create Tomcat User

-Now, configure your tomcat with user accounts to secure access of admin/manager pages.
+Now, set up user accounts in your Tomcat to allow safe access to the admin and manager sites. .
 To do this, edit conf/tomcat-users.xml file in your editor and paste the following code inside <tomcat-users> </tomcat-users> tags.
-We recommend changing the password in the below configuration with high secured password.
+We advise replacing the password in the setup below with a more secure one.

 sudo nano /opt/tomcat/conf/tomcat-users.xml